AlephAlpha/rlifesrc/web/src/help.md

 10 different symmetries correspond to the 10 subgroups of the dihedral group _D_<sub>8</sub>.
 The notations are stolen from Oscar Cunningham's [Logic Life Search](https://github.com/OscarCunningham/logic-life-search).
 Please see the [Life Wiki](https://conwaylife.com/wiki/Symmetry) for details.

 Some symmetries require that the world is square.
+Some are only valid when the world have no diagonal width.

 ### Max cell count